Fintech Types: From P2P Lending to Robo-Advisors

 Money Transfer & Remittances

-Cross-border money transfers and remittances play a pivotal role in the global financial ecosystem, especially in economies reliant on overseas workers' earnings.
+Cross-border money transfers and remittances play an important role in the global financial ecosystem, especially in economies reliant on overseas workers' earnings.
 Modern Fintech solutions aim to streamline this process, offering faster and often more affordable ways to move money across countries.

 International Transfer Platforms